dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/multiple-file-processing.md

 func addCaptureStateListener(_ listener:DSCaptureStateListener) -> BOOL
 ```

+**Parameters**

+`listener`: A delegate object of [`DSCaptureStateListener`](auxiliary-classes/capture-state-listener.md) to receive the capture state.

+**Return Value**

+A BOOL value that indicates whether the capture state listener is added successfully.

 ## removeCaptureStateListener

 Removes a `DSCaptureStateListener` that has been configured for the Capture Vision Router via the `addCaptureStateListener` method.

-**Parameters**

-`listener`: An object of [`DSCaptureStateListener`](auxiliary-classes/capture-state-listener.md).

-**Return Value**

-A BOOL value that indicates whether the capture state listener is removed successfully.

 <div class="sample-code-prefix"></div>
 >- Objective-C